 The situation becomes even tougher when a session lasts for one minute or longer.
-To view 1000 one-minute videos, you’ll need 16 hours (or 2 working days)…
+For example, to view 1000 one-minute videos, you’ll need 16 hours (or 2 working days)…

 8. How Are Heatmaps Displayed

-Each of the analyzed alternatives has different type of reports.
-Online marketing and design beginners usually don’t pay attention to this.
-However, after you start working with heatmap reports, their design becomes critical.
+Each of the analyzed alternatives has a different type of report.
+Unfortunately, online marketing and design beginners usually don’t pay attention to this.

 For example, if you decide to use the heatmap offered by Hotjar, you will get a screenshot of the analyzed page with a heatmap layer added on top:

-You won’t be able to freely navigate between the website pages.
+You won’t be able to navigate between the website pages freely.

 Obviously, it’s not always appropriate to compare Yandex.Metrica, Hotjar, and Plerdy.
-Yandex.Metrica is an analytics system, Hotjar is currently more focused on the development of a feedback widget, whereas Plerdy perfects click heatmaps that may be equally useful for an online marketer, UX specialist, or SEO expert.
+Yandex.Metrica is an analytics system; Hotjar is currently more focused on developing a feedback widget.
+Plerdy perfects click heatmaps that may be equally useful for an online marketer, UX specialist, or SEO expert.

 Of course, users are the ones to decide.
 So leave your comments and suggestions right under this post.
 We are curious to know what you think about the strengths and weaknesses of these best heatmapping alternatives.